Samsung/tizen-docs/docs/application/dotnet/guides/app-management/package-manager.md

 PackageManager.ClearUserData("org.tizen.sample", "testDir/test.txt");
 ```

-If you want to use this API. you need to add below privilege on `tizen-manifest.xml`.
+If you want to use this API, you need to add the below privilege on `tizen-manifest.xml`.

  - `http://tizen.org/privilege/packagemanager.admin`